 - Full refund to the buyer (debited from your account)

-- Degradation of your seller rating (critical impact if you are a professional)
+- Downgrading of your seller rating (critical impact if you are a professional - automatic rating of 3 stars)

 - Net loss: You recover the package but have lost time and credibility.